Mocha2007/mochalib/README.md

 * rmatrix - creates an mxn matrix with random values between 0 and 1
 * rot - rotates the matrix a given number of times clockwise 90 degrees
 * rotationmatrix - gives the rotation matrix for the given angle
 * rre - converts the matrix to reduced row echelon form...
 I think.
+[NOTE: DOES NOT REALLY WORK]
 * smallmatrixsqrt - attempts to find square roots of a 2x2 matrix
 * trace - finds the trace of a square matrix
 * transpose - finds the transposition of a matrix